12 Fireplace Restoration Ideas That Will Revive Any Home

 rebuild fireplace in a cast limestone style

-Limestone is typically softer than many stone materials, so it is easily carved to create a wide array of shapes.
+Limestone is typically softer than many other stone materials, so it is easily carved to create a wide array of shapes.
 Also, limestone comes in various distinct hues.

-Limestone is low maintenance because you only need some warm water and a soft cloth to remove soot and debris.
+Limestone is low maintenance because you only need warm water and a soft cloth to remove soot and debris.

 It is also heat resistant, meaning the embers from the fireplace will not affect it in any way.
 Another vital benefit we need to mention is that it is long-lasting.
 It is scratch and dent-resistant and can last decades if you keep it in excellent condition.